 Working Life Residence (WLR) 106-06030000

-This document outlines Australian Working Life Residence (WLR), and the effect that WLR has on a customer's entitlement to Centrelink payments.
+This document outlines Australian Working Life Residence (AWLR), and the effect that AWLR has on a customer's entitlement to Centrelink payments.
+It also advises how to send requested AWLR details to a social security agreement country.

 - The number of years is multiplied by 12 to give the appropriate number of months